AllsafeCyberSecurity/LazyGhidra/README.md

 - C/C++ array
 - Python list

-This convert selected part of listing view to various formats.
+This convert selected part of `Listing` to various formats.

 ![listing](./screenshots/listing.png)

-When conversion is complete, scripts output the result to console.
+When conversion is complete, scripts output the result to `Console`.

 ![console](./screenshots/console.png)